 - 3.1 Equipment: EasyCal® unit - 3.1.1 Currently approved or previously approved software version installed in the unit - 3.1.2 Dry gas cylinders provided by an ISO 17025 (or equivalent) accredited laboratory/supplier - 3.1.3 Calibrated and certified barometer (1 mbar readability, within +/- 5 mbar accuracy) - 3.1.3.1 Barometers are required to be calibrated by an authorized and qualified vendor prior to the expiration of their calibration or replaced prior to their expiration date.
-Expired barometers shall be clearly labeled and shall not be used for calibration and certification purposes. - 3.2 Certified Reference Material (CRM): - 3.2.1 Refer to Breath Alcohol Discipline Analytical Method 2.0 - 3.3 Safety Concerns - 3.3.1 Chemicals must be handled according to safety guidelines in the Idaho State Police Forensic Services Health and Safety Manual.
+Expired barometers shall be clearly labeled and shall not be used for calibration and certification purposes. - 3.2 Certified Reference Material (CRM): - 3.2.1 Refer to Breath Alcohol Discipline Analytical Method 2.0 - 3.3 Safety Concerns - 3.3.1 Chemicals must be handled according to safety guidelines in the Idaho StatePolice Forensic Services Health and Safety Manual.

 - 4.1 Certification Process - 4.1.1 EasyCal®: Initial Certification - 4.1.1.1 Check the unit to verify that the most current version of the software is installed in the unit.
 Check that the date and time are correctly set.
-Check to ensure that the calibration menu is password protected. - 4.1.1.2 Check the barometric pressure on the EasyCal unit and compare it against the NIST traceable barometer.
+Check to ensure that the calibration menu is password protected. - 4.1.1.1.1 If the version is not current, refer to the manufacturers provided software and work instructions for software upgrade instructions to install the current version of software (see Breath Alcohol Maintenance Manual). - 4.1.1.2 Check the barometric pressure on the EasyCal unit and compare it against the NIST traceable barometer.
 Acceptable results are +/- 1 mBar.
 If needed, adjust the barometric pressure to match the pressure of the NIST traceable barometer to within +/- 1 mBar.
-Document in the instrument records. - 4.1.1.3 Using a dry gas cylinder of 0.080, check the delivery of the gas to a calibrated lifeloc FC20 or FC20BT unit.
+Document in the instrument records. - 4.1.1.3 Using a dry gas cylinder of 0.080, check the delivery of the gas to a calibrated Lifeloc FC20 or FC20BT unit.
 The results are acceptable if within 10% of the target value.
 This is a check of the plumbing of the EasyCal® station.
-If the check fails, troubleshooting should be employed to determine if the lifeloc unit used was properly calibrated, or if there is a leak in the plumbing with the EasyCal® unit. - 4.1.1.4 Document all of the testing results on the certification checklist. - 4.1.1.5 If the EasyCal has a printer, pair the printer with the unit and test that the print function works. - 4.1.2 EasyCal®: Re-Certification - 4.1.2.1 The EasyCal® stations shall be checked and recertified by approved personnel from the ISP forensic services laboratory at least once per calendar year.
-Instruments expire at midnight on the last day of the year following the scheduled maintenance. - 4.1.2.1.1 Laboratory EasyCal units do not need to be certified on a yearly basis since they are routinely checked during the course of calibration activities. - 4.1.2.2 The re-certification check may be done within the laboratory, or on site at the owner agency of the EasyCal® unit. - 4.1.2.3 The re-certification check will consist of the following:
+If the check fails, troubleshooting should be employed to determine if the Lifeloc unit used was properly calibrated, or if there is a leak in the plumbing with the EasyCal® unit. - 4.1.1.4 Document all the testing results on the certification checklist. - 4.1.1.5 If the EasyCal has a printer, pair the printer with the unit and test that the print function works. - 4.1.2 EasyCal®: Re-Certification - 4.1.2.1 The EasyCal® stations shall be checked and recertified by approved personnel from the ISP forensic services laboratory at least once per calendar year.
+Instruments expire at midnight on the last day of the year following the scheduled maintenance. - 4.1.2.1.1 Laboratory EasyCal units do not need to be certified on a yearly basis since they are routinely checked during calibration activities.

-- 4.1.2.3.1 Document the Agency, Serial Number and the Location in which the re-certification is taking place (city, specific building or location).
+- 4.1.2.2 The re-certification check may be done within the laboratory, or on site at the owner agency of the EasyCal® unit. - 4.1.2.3 The re-certification check will consist of the following: - 4.1.2.3.1 Document the Agency, Serial Number and the Location in which the re-certification is taking place (city, specific building or location).
 If the location is within the ISPFS lab system, the name of the Lab/Building will suffice. - 4.1.2.3.2 List the current software version within the EasyCal, and update to the most current version if applicable.